fb-pixelSkip to main content

 Collaboration should happen at every stage: before, during, and after the shoot.

 Prior to the shoot, discuss the vision, target audience, and overall aesthetic of the headshot.
-During the shoot, constant feedback will help guide both the model and photographer to achieve the right expressions, poses, and angles.
+During the shoot, constant feedback will help guide both the model and photographer to achieve the right poses and angles.
 A post-shoot review helps everyone agree on which images show the true beauty of the concept.

 From lighting setups to wardrobe changes, it is important for all team members to be on the same page.
 This helps avoid mistakes that could distract from the model's best qualities and marketability.

-Styling Your Model: Complement Their Best Features
+Styling Your Model: Complement Their Best Qualities

-Wardrobe: Simplify to Highlight Features
+Wardrobe: Simplify to Highlight Your Look

 Highlight Features